AliciaXia222/Capstone-Team-Climate-Trace/README.md

 ![eui_predictions_all_domain](/figures/model_plots/10_clusters/rf_all_domain_error_distribution.png)

-The regional analysis shows that Asia & Oceania consistently demonstrates one of the best overall performances across validation strategies.
-This performance remains relatively stable in cross-domain validation, outperforming other regions.

-Central and South America also stands out with strong performance in both within-domain and cross-domain validation, though with more variable R² values.

-Other regions show more variable performance, with Europe, Northern America and Africa having higher error rates and less consistent R² values.

 ## 7. Conclusion and Discussion <a name="Conclusion"></a>

 This project presents a robust and efficient methodology for estimating Energy Use Intensity (EUI) in buildings at a global scale, aiming to lay the groundwork for more accurate estimation of direct greenhouse gas (GHG) emissions from the building sector.
 Starting from a baseline KNN model that relied solely on latitude and longitude, we achieved a substantial improvement by incorporating climatic, geographic, and socioeconomic variables.
 This resulted in a reduction of the average error (MAPE) from 37.8% to 17.51% through the use of Random Forests.
 This 54% improvement in cross-domain validation highlights the model’s robustness and the importance of effective feature selection.